nothings/obbg/README.md

 # obbg - Open Block Building Game

-This is an in-progress demo (game?) that uses / demonstrates stb_voxel_render.h.
+This is a retired, unfinished demo (game?) that uses / demonstrates stb_voxel_render.h.

 See docs/overview.txt for information about the scope